LabRPS/LabRPS/README.md

 [license-badge]: http://img.shields.io/badge/License-GPL2-blue.svg

 LabRPS is a tool for the simulation of random phenomena such as wind velocity, seismic ground motion, sea surface....LabPRS is available for Windows, Linux and Mac OS X (probably BSD also).
+This tool is under active development.
+Everyone is encouraged to give comments in order to improve the tool.
+Please open an issue to give your comment.

 | Web         | Link                                             |
 |:------------|:-------------------------------------------------|